What We Do

 Mansfield Center Academic Programs enrich the University of Montana's Asian and Ethics studies.
 Taught by faculty affiliates, Mansfield Center courses cover a variety of topics including Asian history, culture, politics and current affairs, ethics, public policy, and other key issues relevant to our mission and the University of Montana's needs.
 The Center works with an array of campus units to coordinate the East Asian Studies Program.
 The Center holds seminars, workshops, and institutes for Montana teachers and is a partner in the National Consortium for Teaching About Asia.

 Study abroad for high school and university students is an important focus of our global education.
-The American Youth Leadership Program, funded by the U.S. Department of State, supports natural resource study in Cambodia for 20 Montana high school students and two teachers.
-At the University level, the Mansfield Center partners with the College of Forestry and Conservation to provide a six-credit wintersession program for both undergraduate and graduate students on culture and climate change in the Mekong Delta of Vietnam.
+Sports Diplomacy Programs, funded by the U.S. Department of State, use universal passion for sports as a way to transcend linguistic and sociocultural differences and bring people together.
+Sports Diplomacy involves twenty Montana participants, approximately 10-12 professionals and 8-10 students.
+At the University level, the Mansfield Center partners with the College of Forestry and Conservation to provide a six-credit study abroad program for both undergraduate and graduate students on culture and climate change in the Mekong Delta of Vietnam.

 The Mansfield International Training Program provides cross-cultural instruction in a variety of areas drawing on the expertise of the University of Montana and the western Montana community.
 Commonly offered training involves business, law, education, natural resource management, climate change, public administration, media, and U.S. culture and society.
 Lectures by University faculty members are supplemented by field study, engagement with community leaders, and hands-on workshops.